Last Updated: March 2026

 Q2 2026

-Seattle completes transition to partial encryption model under PSERN.
-Dispatch remains open; tactical channels encrypted.
+Seattle Police and Fire complete transition to partial encryption under PSERN.
+Dispatch channels remain open; tactical channels encrypted—a model other cities can reference.

 Detailed Case Studies